supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 In this task we will validate high availability for both the Web and SQL tiers.

 1. In the Azure portal, open the **ContosoRG1** resource group.
-Select the public IP address for the web tier load-balancer, **ContosoWebLBPrimary**.
+Select the public IP address for the web tier load-balancer, **ContosoWebLBPrimaryIP**.
 Select the **Overview** tab and copy the DNS name to the clipboard, and navigate to it in a different browser tab.

 2. The Contoso application is shown.
 Select **Current Policy Offerings** to view the policy list - this shows the database is accessible.
 As an additional check, edit an existing policy and save your changes, to show that the database is writable.